CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Related Work

-While some previous works use a simple global channel-wise interaction strategy, it does not work well across different sensing data.
+While previous works use a simple global channel-wise strategy, it does not work well across different sensing data.
 For example, ACNet~\cite{hu2019acnet} and SA-Gate~\cite{chen2020sa_gate}, designed for RGB-D segmentation, perform less satisfactorily in RGB-T scene parsing~\cite{zhang2021abmdrnet}.
-In contrast, we hypothesize that comprehensive cross-modal interactions should be provided for RGB-X semantic segmentation with various supplements and uncertainties, to fully unleash the potential of cross-modal complementary features.
-Besides, most of the previous works still adopt CNNs as the backbone without considering that long-range dependency information could be informative for cross-modal fusion.
-We put forward a framework with transformers which considers global dependencies already in its architecture design.
-Concurrent works also use transformers for multi-modal action recognition~\cite{li2021trear}, object detection~\cite{kamath2021mdetr,liu2021tritransnet,liu2021swinnet}, and end-to-end self-driving~\cite{prakash2021multi_modal_driving}.
+In contrast, we hypothesize that comprehensive cross-modal interactions are crucial for RGB-X semantic segmentation with various supplements and uncertainties, so as to fully unleash the potential of cross-modal complementary features.
+Besides, most of the previous works adopt CNN backbone without considering that long-range dependency.
+We put forward a framework with transformers, which has global dependencies already in its architecture design.
 Differing from existing works, we perform fusion on different levels with cross-modal feature rectification and cross-attentional exchanging for enhanced dense semantic prediction.